fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 1. Austria
 1. Azerbaijan
 1. Belarus
    * *Voices from Chernobyl* by Svetlana Alexievich (Nobel Laureate)
    * *War’s Unwomanly Face* by Svetlana Alexievich (Nobel Laureate)
 1. Belgium
 1. Bosnia and Herzegovina
 1. Bulgaria
+   * Under the Yoke by Ivan Vazov
 1. Croatia
    * *Croatian Tales of Long Ago*, https://en.wikipedia.org/wiki/Croatian_Tales_of_Long_Ago
    * Anything by Ivana Brlic Mazuranic
    * Anything by Ivo Andrić--a fair bit of his work has been translated into English
 1. Cyprus
 1. Czech Republic
    * *To the Castle and Back* by Vaclav Havel, a playwright by trade who became the first president of Czechoslovakia after communism.
 1. Denmark
    * *The Year of Living Danishly* by Helen Russell, from a British author on her experience living in rural Jutland
 1. Estonia
 1. Finland
    * *The Nordic Theory of Everything: In Search of a Better Life* by Anu Partanen (3 votes)
 1. France
    * *The Little Prince / Le petit prince*
    * *The End of Eddy* by Edouard Louis
    * Take place in France, by American authors:
        * *Murder in the Marais*
        * *The Only Road in Paris* by Elaine Sciolino
 1. Georgia
 1. Germany
 1. Greece
    * *The House by the River* by Lena Manta
 1. Hungary
 1. Iceland
 1. Ireland